oijn/bepasty-server/docs/source/install-tutorial.rst

 ::

-  apt-get install nginx git-core python3-dev python3-pip virtualenv python3-virtualenv
+  apt-get install git-core python3-dev python3-pip virtualenv python3-virtualenv nginx supervisor

 Some commands need to be run as root - others as the user bepasty.